 |Apple Chat: Second Session||2013 June 18 10:42 AM||7 distinct ploys|

 |Apple Privacy Question||2013 June 19 – July 2||1 ploy|

-I accessed Chat because I needed links to iTunes material, and needed to restore my full warranty period.
-What medium suits hypertext links: a browser window or a phone call?
-What is the businesslike way to verify a purchase receipt: to email a scanned image, or talk by phone?
+I accessed Chat because I needed links to iTunes tutorials, and I also needed to restore my full warranty period.
+What media suits hypertext links – a browser window, or a phone call?
+What is the businesslike way to verify a purchase receipt – to email a scanned image, or to talk by phone?
 In these circumstances, the demands for telephone contact made no sense.